empowerai/fs-middlelayer-api/docs/permit-creation.md

           If the store contains one of the `basic` type options, `basicField` attribute must be included.
 This is the name of the field used to submit this data to the Basic API.

 2. Extend the schema, if necessary.
     1. If there are any new form fields not supported by the current middle-layer  database, they can be added in the application table.
 To do this, go to `dba/migrations/ 02-create-applications.js` and update the sequelize migration script as needed.
 Also, update `src/models/applications.js` to include the new database fields.
+This applies only if you are recreating the applications table.
+Please refer to the [Sequelize migrations documentation](http://docs.sequelizejs.com/en/latest/docs/migrations/) for information on altering an existing table.
     2. If there are routing changes, update `src/controllers/index.js`.
     3. If there are validation changes, update `src/controllers/validation.js`.
     4. If there are any changes on how the files are to be stored, update `src/controllers/store.js`.